Lynsey enjoys travelling, and is sure to have a camera and a notebook with her wherever she goes, even in her home country, Scotland.

 Glasgow is a wonderful place, full of great architecture, restaurants, attractions, and friendly people.
 There is always something to do, but there is usually a price to pay for this!
 This hub will list, in no particular order, 10 things to do in Glasgow, free of charge!

 Kelvingrove Art Gallery

-I have fond memories from coming here as a child, and i still often visit.
-While there are always the old favourites in situe at this museum, there are also loads of seasonal exhibitions, as well as spectacular themed exhibitions, often found on the basement level.
+I have fond memories of coming here as a child, and I still often visit.
+While there are always the old favourites in situ at this museum, there are also loads of seasonal exhibitions, as well as spectacular themed exhibitions, often found on the basement level.

 The Kelvingrove Art Gallery is a huge building, but it is easy to navigate, and there is never a feeling of being lost.
 It is an ideal place to visit for adults and children alike, and there will always be something there to fascinate you.
 It features many historical artefacts and famous paintings, and is home to the famous Salvador Dali painting: "Christ of Saint John of the Cross."

 There are various play areas for the kids, and there are many early learning points dotted throughout the museum, encouraging interaction and provoking thoughts.
 There is also a coffee shop for the adults, should you wish to take the weight off your feet for a few minutes.

 Another old favourite of mine.
 The Transport museum used to be located across the road from the Kelvingrove Art Gallery, but it had outgrown its surroundings, and the building capacity, so had to be moved to a nice, shiny new building.